 Students parking on the campus must purchase and properly display a College of the Desert parking permit.
-Parking permits may be purchased online at www.collegeofthedesert.edu/parking.
-Citations are issued by College Security.
+Parking permits may be purchased online.
+Citations are issued by the Public Safety Department.
 Parking citation fines shall be paid at the Bursar's Office located on the first floor of Cravens Student Services Center.
-If you wish to dispute a citation, Citation Contest Forms may be picked up at the Bursar's Office or the Security Office after 5:00 p.m.
+If you wish to dispute a citation, Citation Contest Forms may be picked up at the Bursar's Office during normal business hours or the Public Safety Department office located in South Annex anytime.
 Completed forms should be returned to the Bursar's Office.
-You may also complete and submit the Contest Of Parking Violation form online at www.collegeofthedesert.edu/parking.
+You may also complete and submit the Contest Of Parking Violation form online.
 Motorcycles and motorbikes are to park in designated areas.